KirkMunro/DebugPx/README.md

 sessions.
-It will not trigger breakpoints in background jobs, scheduled tasks, etc. Also note that even when working interactively, you can choose when you want to trigger on the breakpoint command and when you do not, by invoking the Enable-BreakpointCommand or Disable-BreakpointCommand commands.
+It will not trigger breakpoints in background jobs, scheduled tasks, etc. Also note that even when working interactively, you can choose when you want to trigger on the breakpoint command and when you do not, by invoking the Enable-EnterDebuggerCommand or Disable-EnterDebuggerCommand commands.
 By default the breakpoint command is enabled when DebugPx is loaded in an interactive session.

 The other focus area for this module is debug logging.
 Since version 1, PowerShell has had a command for debug logging: Write-Debug.
 Write-Debug will